dbbs-lab/bsb-core/docs/cli/commands.rst

 * ``quickstart``: Generates an exemplary project with basic config that can be compiled.
 * ``exists``: With this flag, it is not an error for the ``parent-folder`` to exist.
-* ``json``: With this flag, the configuration file will be written in the JSON format instead of YAML format used by default.
+* ``json``: With this flag, the configuration file will be written in the JSON format instead of the default YAML format.

 .. _bsb_make_config: